Danegeld: England

-In England, a hide was notionally an area of land sufficient to support one family; however their true size and economic value varied enormously.
+In England, a hide was notionally an area of land sufficient to support one family, but their true size and economic value varied enormously.
 The hide's purpose was as a unit of assessment and was the basis for the land-tax that became known as Danegeld.
 Initially it was levied as a tribute to buy off Viking invaders but after the Danish Conquest of 1016 it was retained as a permanent land-tax to pay for the realm's defence.

 The Viking expeditions to England were usually led by the Danish kings, but they were composed of warriors from all over Scandinavia, and they eventually brought home more than 100 tonnes of silver.

 The runestone U 344 in Orkesta, Uppland, Sweden, raised in memory of the Viking Ulf of Borresta, says that three times he had taken Danegeld in England.
 The first one was with Skagul Toste, the second one with Thorkell the Tall and the last one with Canute the Great.

 Although the tribute payments made to the Vikings, prior to the Norman Conquest, are commonly known as Danegeld, the payments were at the time actually called gafol, meaning "tax" or "tribute".
 (Note: Gafol, gyld and in one instance heregild appear in the Anglo-Saxon Chronicle (ASC).
 Details on some of the payments are in the ASC MS C, D and E for the years 991, 994, 1002, 1006, 1007, 1009, 1011, 1012, 1013, 1018.
 (English translation at "Project Gutenberg").)
 In 1012 Æthelred the Unready introduced an annual land tax to pay for a force of Scandinavian mercenaries, led by Thorkell the Tall, to help defend the realm.
 Following Æthelred the kings of England used the same tax collection method to fund their own standing armies; this was known as heregeld (army-tax).
 Heregeld was abolished by Edward the Confessor in 1051.
 It was the Norman administration who called the tax Danegeld.